Michael Monroe: Reformation of Hanoi Rocks (2002–2009)

-New band (2010–present)
+Michael Monroe Band (2010–present)

-On 25 January 2010 Michael Monroe held a press conference in Los Angeles, where he unveiled his new band featuring Sami Yaffa on bass, guitarist Ginger from The Wildhearts, Todd Youth from Danzig and Samhain on a second guitar, and Jimmy Clarke on drums.
-The press conference was hosted by Bam Margera of Jackass.
-The Michael Monroe band started touring on 11 March at San Francisco's Paradise Lounge and toured the US until 21 March.
-After some of the first shows Todd Youth and Jimmy Clark were replaced by guitarist Steve Conte of New York Dolls and drummer Karl Rosqvist.
+On 25 January 2010, Monroe held a press conference in Los Angeles where he unveiled his new band featuring Sami Yaffa on bass, guitarist Ginger from The Wildhearts, Todd Youth from Danzig, Samhain on second guitar, and Jimmy Clarke on drums.
+The Michael Monroe Band started a US tour on 11 March at San Francisco's Paradise Lounge and continued touring until 21 March.
+After some of the first shows, Todd Youth and Jimmy Clark were replaced by guitarist Steve Conte of New York Dolls and drummer Karl Rosqvist.

-During the summer of 2010 Michael Monroe band played a number of festival gigs all over the world, including Helsinki Live in Finland together with Guns N' Roses, the Sweden Rock Festival and the Download Festival in England.
-The band also performed at Ruisrock festival in Turku, Finland, where Slash was also performing.
-Monroe joined Slash on stage for a performance of "We're All Gonna Die" (from Slash's solo album) and "Up Around the Bend."
-At the Ankkarock festival in Finland, Steve Conte couldn't perform and he was replaced for this one show with the ex-Hanoi Rocks guitarist, Nasty Suicide.
-Since the early 1990s and the Demolition 23 tour this was the first time of these three members of the original Hanoi Rocks to perform on the stage together.
-Michael Monroe also performed on Summer Sonic festivals in Tokyo and Osaka, where Slash was also performing.
-The two got together again sharing a stage for a couple of songs.
-During the performance of the song "We're All Gonna Die" Monroe broke two of his ribs while hitting a metal barrel in front of the stage.
+During the summer of 2010 the Michael Monroe band played a number of festival gigs all over the world, including Helsinki Live in Finland (headlined by Guns N' Roses), the Sweden Rock Festival, and the Download Festival in England.
+The band also performed at Ruisrock festival in Turku, Finland, where Monroe joined Slash on stage for a performance of "We're All Gonna Die" (from Slash's solo album) and "Up Around the Bend."
+At the Ankkarock festival in Finland, Steve Conte couldn't perform and was replaced in the Michael Monroe Band for this one show by ex-Hanoi Rocks guitarist Nasty Suicide.
+This was the first time that these three original members of Hanoi Rocks had performed on stage together since the Demolition 23. tour in the early 1990s.
+Monroe performed at the Summer Sonic festivals in Tokyo and Osaka where Slash was also performing, and the two shared the stage for a couple of songs.
+During the performance of the song "We're All Gonna Die," Monroe broke two of his ribs when he hit a metal barrel in front of the stage.